 But I have been going through a death in the family and he knows little about it.
 I am always scared to express my feelings because of previous abandonment issues.
 But I thought I would be honest and open with him (which was really hard to do), and just expressed that I have been sad and could use a little extra love.
 He read the message (we message on Facebook) but he didn’t respond.

 Hi, Toni.
-You’re in a rough spot right now, and I wish I could hug you.
+I wish I could hug you.
 But I do have some good news for you, and a little help as well.